PolyhedralDev/TerraDocs/docs/install/bukkit-server-world-creation.rst

 We will be replacing the server's default world with a new one that uses Terra as its generator.

-If you would like to use a world manager like Multiverse Core to create a world instead of manually setting it as outlined here, please refer to :doc:`Setting a Generator Through a World Manager<worldmanager-bukkit-world-creation>` :octicon:`chevron-right`
+If you would like to use a world manager like Multiverse Core to create a world instead of manually setting it as outlined here, please refer to :doc:`Setting a Generator Through a World Manager<worldmanager-bukkit-world-creation>`

 Procedure
 ---------